pyOpenSci/software-submission/.github/ISSUE_TEMPLATE/submit-software-for-review.md

 ---

-## Code of Conduct
+## Code of Conduct & Commitment to Maintain Package

-- [ ] I agree to abide by [pyOpenSci's Code of Conduct][PyOpenSciCodeOfConduct] during the review process and in maintaining my package should it be accepted.
+- [ ] I agree to abide by [pyOpenSci's Code of Conduct][PyOpenSciCodeOfConduct] during the review process and in maintaining my package after should it be accepted.
+- [ ]I have read and will commit to package maintenance after the review as per the [pyOpenSci Policies Guidelines][Commitment].

 ## Description